-To me, bread-making is very much like pasta-making; there’s a certain rhythm to the kneading and then you can’t deny the intoxicating aroma of yeast “blooming” in warm water and then seeing all of the gluten strands getting happy as it rests and the yeast is allowed to do it’s magic…
+To me, bread-making is very much like pasta-making; there’s a certain rhythm to the kneading and then you can’t deny the intoxicating aroma of yeast “blooming” in warm water and then seeing all of the gluten strands getting happy as it rests and the yeast is allowed to do its magic…

 Just as a forewarning to you all, most, if not ALL of my baking posts have weighed measurements as opposed to volume measurements (i.e. cups) because weighed measurements are infinitely much more accurate than volume ones.
-You can pick up an inexpensive food scale at your local grocery store for less than $2 0; this is the one I use.
+You can pick up an inexpensive food scale at your local grocery store for less than $20; this is the one I use.

-You have to just imagine about what temperature we all like to be at to be comfortable and active outside which is in the 80’s and 90’s!
+You have to just imagine what temperature we all like to be at to be comfortable and active outside which is in the 80’s and 90’s!
 Yeast likes to have a party in water that’s around that temperature.
 I get this water temperature by running the water until it gets hot and then add cold water slowly until I get the feeling of nice, warm, beach water!

 Second, yeast has a super BFF, that’s sugar!
-Yeast and sugar go together like PB&J; sugar is what feeds yeast so that you can start having the nice fluffy rolls and breads you want.
+Yeast and sugar go together like PB&J; sugar is what feeds the yeast so that you can start having the nice fluffy rolls and bread you want.
 However you don’t want to introduce them too soon otherwise, they jump the gun and the fun is over before your bread is done.

 Yeast also has a mortal enemy, salt!
 They don’t like to be in direct contact with each other; salt does to yeast what it does to snails and slugs… Sad day.
 We make this awesome bread party work by introducing salt with the other dry ingredients and whisked in so it’s mixed evenly.

-How To Knead Bread By Hand
+How to Knead Bread Dough By Hand

 The method to kneading is fairly quite simple, you press down on the lower third of the dough ball with the palm of your hand with the majority of the force behind it and slightly roll the ball up and under itself using your fingers to bring the upper 2/3’s over the bottom; you keep repeating this motion in a circular fashion which will help create layers in the dough as well as develop our wonderful friend, gluten!